darrylgit/nexter/README.md

 # Nexter

-Made in conjunction with Jonas Schmedtmann's course Advance CSS and SASS on Udemy.
+Made in conjunction with Jonas Schmedtmann's course Advanced CSS and SASS on Udemy: https://www.udemy.com/course/advanced-css-and-sass/